 Slowly but surely, the wider Android community is adopting support for Android Auto.
 Well, maybe support is too strong a word.
 They definitely don't object to it.
 And most of them have probably heard about it.
 They've certainly skimmed over a bit of text mentioning Android Auto in the latest SDK.
 Maybe.
 Alright, so Android Auto support isn't quite as robust as it might be, but Synology's NAS music app works with it now!
+That's nice.
 Read More

 Synology is a Taiwanese company that specializes in hardware and software for network attached storage.
 It's not particularly known as a security company, but with the American government publicly demanding access to more or less all data on the planet, and other countries and less polite entities taking it without asking, the market is ripe to sell security products to wary consumers.
 Hence MailPlus, yet another secure and encrypted email system, this time independently hosted from a customer's Synology-branded NAS hardware.
 Read More